John P. Keegan

 Research

-Dr. Keegan’s research interests include health promotion in the rehabilitation counseling field.
+Dr. Keegan’s research interests include psychosocial aspects of disability, vocational services, employment, and health promotion in the rehabilitation counseling field.
 This includes health promotion for people with disabilities, as well as promoting health and wellness for counseling students and professionals.
-He is also interested in examining the role of personal values and multicultural factors in the rehabilitation process.
-Dr. Keegan received the 2013 first place Research Award from the American Rehabilitation Counseling Association for the article Predictive Ability of Pender’s Health Promotion Model for Physical Activity and Exercise in People With Spinal Cord Injuries: A Hierarchical Regression Analysis.
+He is also interested in advocacy and professional issues in the field of rehabilitation counseling.